panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 *The task queue* is a queue structure (First In, First Out) that holds the callbacks of async operations that are waiting to be executed.
 For example, the callbacks of a timed out `setTimeot()` or a click DOM event handler that are ready to be executed are enqueued in the task queue.

 *The job queue* is a queue structure (First In, First Out) that holds the callbacks of async operations that are waiting to be executed.
-For example, the resolve or reject callbacks of a fullfilled promise are enqueued in the job queue.
+For example, the resolve or reject callbacks of a fulfilled promise are enqueued in the job queue.

 Finally, *the event loop* permanently monitors whether the call stack is empty.
 If the call stack is empty, the event loop looks into the job queue and then into the task queue to see if there’s any pending callback waiting to be executed.

-To get a good understanding of event loop, I recommend watching this [video](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
+To get a good understanding of the event loop, I recommend watching this [video](https://www.youtube.com/watch?v=8aGhZQkoFbQ).

 ## 3. Job queue vs task queue